Alf71/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

   sudo xattr -rd com.apple.quarantine /Library/Audio/Plug-Ins/VST3/EnsoniqSD1.vst3

 # Requirements
-- Windows 10 or newer / MacOS14 Ventura or newer, VST3 compatible DAW
+- MacOS14 Ventura or newer (Windows 10 or newer when it's ready), VST3 compatible DAW
 - Original SD-1 32 rom files at this location (can be zipped into sd1.zip):

   Windows: